thz/vnf-bgp/README.md

 # (only applicable with BGP_FIB_MANIPULATION enabled)
 BGP_FIB_ANNOUNCE=yes

-# maximum acceptable as-path length
+# maximum acceptable as-path length for imports
+# This option is deprecated.
+Use per neighbor config
+# instead (as soon as it is implemented).
 BGP_MAX_PATH=1

 # BGP authentication password.
 Shared over all neighbors